 Use Bubble Wrap Between Dishes, Pots & Pans

 We’ve heard of people using bubble wrap to quiet kitchen items in transit, so this can be another good option.
-Some RVers even wrap mugs, wine glasses, and the like in bubble wrap when they travel – not so much for the “RV rattles” factor as for the protection of their glassware.
+Some RVers even wrap mugs, wine glasses, and similar items in bubble wrap when they travel – not so much for the “RV rattles” factor as for the protection of their fragile glassware.

-- PACKAGE INCLUDE: 1 Roll packing bubble cushioning wraps.
-Each roll is 12 inch wide and 30 feet long 30 feet Total.
+- Include – 1 roll bubble cushioning wrap 12 inches x 30 feet in length.
+Each roll is 12 inch wide x 30 feet long.
 Each Bubble Cushioning Wrap...

-Rather than wrap delicate wine glasses in bubble wrap, we chose to jettison the idea of even owning delicate wine glasses.
-Instead, we bought a set of stemless wine glasses.
-They’re not only more stable in transit, being less likely to tip over, but they’re both reasonably priced, and less prone to breakage than glasses with stems.
+Rather than wrapping delicate wine glasses in bubble wrap, we chose to abandon the idea of owning delicate wine glasses altogether.
+Instead, we bought a set of stemless wine glasses, since they’re not only more stable in transit (being less likely to tip over) but also because they’re both reasonably priced and less prone to breakage than ones with stems.

 - 4-pack of stemless wine glass ideal for everyday use or entertaining